20n/act/wikiServices/README.md

 iDisplay
 Tabs
 ```
+Note that the `Graphviz` extension depends on `ImageMap`, which is installed by default in recent mediawiki distributions.

 Now the wiki source is in place, but nginx doesn't know how to serve it yet.
 Follow the `site-wiki` installation instructions in `service/README.md` (under the heading "Enabling Reverse-Proxy Endpoints in Nginx").
 Once nginx has reloaded its config, you should be able to get to the wiki in a web browser (at `/`), preferably over a tunnel.
 Better still, do the *entire* wiki services setup process now, as everything will work by the time the wiki is up and ready to go.